abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ![Naive set theory](../06_type/naive_sets.svg)

-In contrast, ZFC is defined by a larger number of (more restrictive) axioms, as for example, the *axiom of pairing*, which states that given any two sets, there exist a set which contains them as elements.
+In contrast, ZFC is defined by a larger number of (more restrictive) axioms, as for example, the *axiom of pairing*, which states that given any two sets, there exists a set which contains them as elements.

 ![The axiom of pairing in ZFC](../06_type/zfc_pairing.svg)